MuhammadMoustafa/Bifurcation-analysis-of-spinal-motoneuron-firing-behaviour/README.md

 1. Open main.ode using XPPAUT
 2. Run time simulation till reaching steady state, usually running for till 600ms is enough
 3. Open Auto and run steady state
-4. Grab one of hopf bifurcation points and run periodic
+4. Grab one of the two hopf bifurcation points and run periodic